alexandregv/RP42/README.md

 - Windows: `RP42.exe -i CLIENT_ID -s CLIENT_SECRET`
 - MacOS: `open RP42.app -i CLIENT_ID -s CLIENT_SECRET`

-The app will appear in your menu/tray bar (near the clock).
-Right click it to quit.

 ## Building yourself

 If you want to build RP42 yourself, follow these instructions: